Acephoeni-X/Git-Documentation/README.md

 - Try to do atomic commits.
 - In atomic commits, try to keep each commit focused on a single thing
 - Atomic commits also makes code easy to review

+##### Which tense to use while writing a commit message?

+- Github document shows that we should use Present-Tense Imperative Style technique.
+- You can either use past tense or present tense.